zxc916684603/ecs/intl.en-US/Product Introduction/Instance/Burstable instances.md

 The methods vary according to the operating system:

--   Windows: [Connect to the instance](../intl.en-US/User Guide/Connect/Connect to a Windows instance.md#)  and view the information in the  **Task Manager**.
+-   Windows: [Connect to the instance](../../../../intl.en-US/User Guide/Connect/Connect to a Windows instance.md#) and view the information in the **Task Manager**.

--   Linux: [Connect to the instance](../intl.en-US/User Guide/Connect/Connect to a Linux instance by using a password.md#) and run the `top` command to view the CPU usage.
+-   Linux: [Connect to the instance](../../../../intl.en-US/User Guide/Connect/Connect to a Linux instance by using a password.md#) and run the `top` command to view the CPU usage.

-**Change configurations**
+**Change configuration**

 In the ECS console, if you see that the CPU usage is at the baseline level of CPU performance for an extended period or it never exceeds the baseline level, your current instance type is insufficient for your needs or exceeds your needs.
 In these cases, consider changing the instance type.

 You can change the instance type based on the billing method:

--   For a Subscription instance, you can [Change configurations](../intl.en-US/User Guide/Instances/Change configurations.md#) change the instance type.
-You can change the specification of an instance to any type in the t5 instance type family, any enterprise-level instance type families, or any type within the [xn4, n4, mn4, or e4](https://www.alibabacloud.com/help/zh/doc-detail/25378.htm) type family.
+-   For a Subscription instance, you can change the instance type by [../../../../dita-oss-bucket/SP\_2/DNA0011894323/EN-US\_TP\_9641.md\#](../../../../intl.en-US/User Guide/Instances/Change configurations.md#) .
+You can change the instance type to any type in the t5 instance type family, any enterprise-level instance type families, or any type within the [xn4, n4, mn4, or e4](https://www.alibabacloud.com/help/zh/doc-detail/25378.htm) type family.

--   For a Pay-As-You-Go instance, you can change the instance type.
+-   For a Pay-As-You-Go instance, you can change the configurations by changing the type family.

 **View CPU credits**

 Log on to the [ECS console](https://ecs.console.aliyun.com/#/home)and go to the Instance Details page to view the accumulated and consumed CPU credits of a t5 instance.

 -   To view the accumulated CPU credits of a t5 instance: